-If a child requires medication during the day, parents should deliver the medication directly to the preschool office, along with a completed Written Medication Consent Form/CARE PLAN which may be obtained from your child's teacher or the teacher's mailbox area.
+If a child requires medication during the day, parents should deliver the medication directly to the preschool office, along with a completed Written Medication Consent Form/CARE PLAN which may be obtained from your child's teacher.
 To ensure the safety of all children, NEVER leave medication in the child's back pack or lunch box.